-Markus and his team followed the ideology, using open source blueprints of the Carlas for everyone accesable.
-Due to the swarm intelligence of the masses, the Carlas should be further developed and optimized. ”Unfortunately, the open source concept brought not the desired impact, we just received little input from the swarm intelligence.“ For Markus, Open Source is not as easy to implement with hardware or products than software. „It was difficult, added with the economic pressure.
+Markus and his team followed the ideology, using open source blueprints of the Carlas which are accessible for everyone.
+Due to the swarm intelligence of the masses, the Carlas should be further developed and optimized. ”Unfortunately, the open source concept brought not the desired impact, we just received little input from the swarm intelligence.“ For Markus, Open Source is not as easy to implement with hardware or products in comparison to software. „It was difficult, added with the economic pressure.
 There were about 20 Carlas’ worldwide according to the manual built.
 As a result, ideas have come in, but they can not be directly implemented or economically exploited.“

 In the future, the Carlas are no longer dependent to suppliers from Europe and Asia.
-A Carla „Made in Germany“, directly in the Black Forest is Markus wish.
-To make more sustainable Carlas However, higher volumes are needed.
+A Carla „Made in Germany“, directly in the Black Forest is Markus biggest wish.
+To make Carlas even more sustainable.
+However, higher volumes are needed.
 “Due to the low number of pieces, it is not currently possible to lower prices.
 Recently a SoLaWi called us and their concept was similar to the garten coop.
-Of course we were excited and see such projects as a dream client, but they wanted the Carla without financial compensation, which caused of the economic pressure was not possible for us.“
+Of course we were excited and see such projects as a dream client, but they wanted the Carla without financial compensation, which caused of the economic pressure which was not possible for us.“

 We asked where he sees the future of his project, Markus replied: „We have a top motivated Team, we will go ahead step by step.
 We do not want to get stuck on innovation, but continue to improve it.
 We do not know yet, where the journey with Carla Cargo goes.
 I would like, to see more movement towards e-mobility in Germany in general.
 Rental stations for Carlas would be for example, a topic of the future.“